Lotus Bassinet ReviewPrice: $300.00 List

 Our Analysis and Hands-on Test Results

-Guava is a family company striving to make parents' lives simpler and more efficient.
+Guava is a family run business with the goal of making parents' lives easier and more efficient.
 The company believes that "life should be spent together."
 Their designers create gear with safety and ease of use in mind.
 The Guava company believes that products need to be safe enough for their kids before they offer for others.
 Guava puts their gear through third-party testing when it is possible and use high-quality materials whenever possible.

 In order to use the Lotus Everywhere Travel Crib as a bassinet, you MUST purchase the travel crib and the bassinet either as a bundle or separately with the bassinet conversion kit.

 The chart below shows the overall scores for the bassinets we tested for this review compared side by side.

 The sections below provide information on the Lotus's performance compared to the competition.
 Emphasis was placed on ease of use and breathability when calculating the overall scores from the individual metric results.